MCruces-fz/Cell-Viewer/README.md

 ![Prompt](./store/prompt_screenshot.png) | ![GUI](./store/gui_screenshot.png)

 ## How to use
-You can check ascii files (`tryydoyhhmmss.hld_cell_entries.dat`) with `ascii_cell_viewer.py` or root files (`tryydoyhhmmss.hld.root.root`).
-First are faster to read and you can check the mean of hits in runs (around 25 minutes each run), with standard deviation, skewness and kurtosis; instead, reading root files you can measure a more accurate rate (in Hz).
+You can check ascii files (`tryydoyhhmmss.hld_cell_entries.dat`) with `ascii` command or root files (`tryydoyhhmmss.hld.root.root`) with `root` command inside prompt.
+First are faster to read and you can check the mean of hits in runs (around 25 minutes each run), with *standard deviation*, *skewness* and *kurtosis*; instead, reading root files you can measure a more accurate rate (in Hz) and check much more data.

 ### Set working directories
 First you need to create the file `utils/dirs.py` and add as UPPERCASE constants the following strings: